-The ordinary general meeting of 26 April 2017 has fixed from the accounting year 2017 onwards the remuneration to \leq 30,000 per year and per director and has also granted an attendance fee of \leq 1,000 per meeting (general meeting included) for each director.
+The ordinary general meeting of 26 April 2017 has indeed fixed from the accounting year 2017 onwards, and for an indefinite period, the remuneration to \in 30,000 per year and per director and has also granted an attendance fee of \in 1,000 per meeting (general meeting included) for each director.
 The fixed fee of the chairman of the board of directors is twice the fee of a director.
 He receives the same attendance fee as a director.